jtommaney/blog/posts/DuckDB Profiling 2: Scaling Data and Threads.md

 ## Notes on this test scenario
 1) This is all "index free", just using the power of columnar vector scans in parallel.
 Very simple to use, create table -> run query.
 2) Load is extremely fast.
-At 100GB load is about 25 minutes. at 10GB load is
+At 100GB load is about 25 minutes. at 10GB load is about 3 minutes.
 3) Data was loaded by day to enable data skipping.
 For example a filter on l_shipdate for a given month can ignore remaining 83 months.
 4) Overall at least 12x faster than a tuned MySQL instance at SF10.
 Q1 for example is 176.5 seconds with MySQL, and 1.26 with DuckDB.
+5) Change integers/decimals on some columns to double to address temporary performance limitations with conservative handling of large intermediate values.

 Below are TPC-H queries 1-22 running at SF 10, 30, and 100, using 1, 2, 4, 8, or 16 threads.